 Last week, the Department for Promotion of Industry and Internal Trade (DPIIT) of GOI announced that it has recognized 28,979 startups till March 1, 2020.
 These startups include both the Technology Startups and non tech startups as well and enjoy tax and non tax benefits provided by the GOI as part of the Startup India Program.
 According to this report from NASSCOM, India is the third largest hub of Technology Startups in the world.
 Not every new business startup though gets to the level of a successful business.

 With more focus on innovation and growing world economy, more and more young students and technologists are now getting into the spirit of entrepreneurship.
 They are ambitious and ready to put in the hard work and effort needed to offer the world a new product/solution.
 But, they don’t always succeed in their goal.
 In fact, many of them often fail.
 A popular belief backed by some industry wisdom is that 90% of the startups fail.
 Majority of these failures are due to the founders naivety and/or lack of a proper business plan.
+It’s important for new businesses to contact a trademark lawyer otherwise they could be leaving themselves vulnerable to the danger of somebody stealing their idea.
+How can you hope to sustain a successful business without considering the financial aspect of things?
+Whether it’s a loan or Essential Checking that you’re in need of, investigating the available services of banks for businesses is always wise.
 In this article, I am going to talk about four steps that can help make an entrepreneur achieve his/her goal.

 Following four steps can help Entrepreneurs turn their startups into a successful business.
 These steps sound like common sense to any seasoned business leader.
 Yet, the proportion of startups failing shows that new entrepreneurs need to get the basics right to taste success.